 - 2.1.
-The purpose of this policy is to create and maintain: - A treasury management policy statement stating the policies, objectives and approach to risk management of its treasury management activities - Suitable treasury management practices (TMPs) setting out the manner in which the Bield Housing and Care (Bield) will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities - Investment management practices (IMPs) for investments that are not for treasury management purposes. - Provide clarity on our approach to Treasury Management for our customers, colleagues, and Board members - Emphasise the importance of risk management in treasury management - Encourage value for money and the use of appropriate and practical performance indicators - Assists regulators and auditors of public service organisations - 2.2.
-We will work to the three Key Principles as set out in section 4 of the Code, specifically: - i) Key principle 1 ii) Key principle 2

-Organisations should put in place formal and comprehensive objectives, policies and practices, strategies, and reporting arrangements for the effective management and control of their treasury management.

-Organisation's policies and practices should make clear that the effective management and control of risk are prime objectives of their treasury management activities and that responsibility for these lies clearly within their organisations.
-Their appetite for risk should form part of their annual strategy, including the use of financial instruments for the prudent management of those risks, and should ensure that priority is given to security and portfolio liquidity when investing treasury management funds.

-iii) Key principle 3

-Organisation's should acknowledge that the pursuit of value for money in treasury management, and the use of suitable performance measures, are valid and important tools for responsible organisations to employ in support of their business and service objectives; and that within the context of effective risk management, their treasury management policies and practices should reflect this.

-- 2.3.
-This policy has been structured to reflect the twelve areas of treasury management policy identified in the Code. - 2.4.
+The purpose of this policy is to create and maintain: - A treasury management policy statement stating the policies, objectives and approach to risk management of its treasury management activities - Suitable treasury management practices (TMPs) setting out the manner in which Bield Housing and Care (Bield) will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities - Investment management practices (IMPs) for investments that are not for treasury management purposes. - Provide clarity on our approach to Treasury Management for our customers, colleagues, and Board members - Emphasise the importance of risk management in treasury management - Encourage value for money and the use of appropriate and practical performance indicators - Assists regulators and auditors of public service organisations - 2.2.
+We will work to the three Key Principles as set out in section 4 of the Code, specifically: - Key principle 1 Organisations should put in place formal and comprehensive objectives, policies and practices, strategies, and reporting arrangements for the effective management and control of their treasury management. - ii) Key principle 2 Organisation's policies and practices should make clear that the effective management and control of risk are prime objectives of their treasury management activities and that responsibility for these lies clearly within their organisations.
+Their appetite for risk should form part of their annual strategy, including the use of financial instruments for the prudent management of those risks, and should ensure that priority is given to security and portfolio liquidity when investing treasury management funds. - iii) Key principle 3 Organisations should acknowledge that the pursuit of value for money in treasury management, and the use of suitable performance measures, are valid and important tools for responsible organisations to employ in support of their business and service objectives; and that within the context of effective risk management, their treasury management policies and practices should reflect this. - 2.3.
+This policy has been structured to reflect the twelve areas of treasury management practice identified in the Code. - 2.4.
 Following the CIPFA recommendation, as set out in Section 5 of the Code, that all public service organisations adopt the following clauses relating to treasury management, we will adhere to the following: - 2.5.
-We will create and maintain as the cornerstones for effective treasury management: - A treasury management policy (this document), state the policies, objectives, and approach to risk management of our treasury management activities; and - Suitable TMPs prescribing how we will seek to achieve those policies and objectives and how we will manage and control treasury management activities. - Investment management practices (IMPs) for investments that are not for treasury management purposes. - •
+We will create and maintain as the cornerstones for effective treasury management: - A treasury management policy (this document), state the policies, objectives, and approach to risk management of our treasury management activities; and - Suitable TMPs prescribing how we will seek to achieve those policies and objectives and how we will manage and control treasury management activities. - Investment management practices (IMPs) for investments that are not for treasury management purposes. - 2.6 The content of the policy, TMPs and IMPs will follow the recommendations contained in the CIPFA Code, subject only to amendment where necessary to reflect particular circumstances.
+Such amendments will not result in us materially deviating from the Code's key principles.